X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 2. Right and left halves of the sphenoid sinuses.

-Obviously, it is impossible to determine sinusitis with such an x-ray.
-This is true, therefore, the frontal projection is rarely used in the study of PPN pneumatization.
+Obviously, it is impossible to determine sinusitis with such radiography.
+This is true, therefore the frontal projection is rarely used when studying pneumatization of the PPN.

-What does a radiograph of the PPN show in the chin projection
+What does a X-ray of the PPN in the chin projection show?

-With poor-quality performance in the naso-chin projection, the pyramids of the temporal bones can almost completely block the view.
+If performed poorly in the nasomental projection, the pyramids of the temporal bones can almost completely block the view.

-To level the above defect, the patient is often asked to open his mouth.
-With this laying, the temporal bones descend downward.
+To level out the defect described above, the patient is often asked to open his mouth.
+With this arrangement, the temporal bones are lowered downwards.
 The beam can also be directed vertically at an angle of 30 degrees to the vertical (according to Chebull).
-On such radiographs, the state of the sinuses of the sphenoid bones can be clearly traced.
+On such radiographs, you can clearly trace the condition of the sinuses of the sphenoid bones.

-If the projections described above are not enough, the PPN X-ray can be supplemented by tomographic examination or maxillary angiography.
-Tomography is a layered study.
+If the projections described above are not enough, X-rays of the PPN can be supplemented by tomographic examination or maxillary sinusography.
+Tomography is a layer-by-layer study.
 It allows you to study the anatomical structures that lie deep in the tissues.

-How is the study of the paranasal sinuses
+How is the examination of the paranasal sinuses performed?

-The study of the paranasal sinuses in the chin projection can be carried out in a vertical or horizontal (lying) position of the patient.
-Most often, during the procedure, a person sits or stands near a vertical x-ray stand.
-This laying allows you to get the best picture if you suspect sinusitis.
+Examination of the paranasal sinuses in the chin projection can be carried out in a vertical or horizontal (lying) position of the patient.
+Most often during the procedure, the person sits or stands near a vertical x-ray stand.
+This placement allows you to get the optimal shot if sinusitis is suspected.

-1. The patient stands along the rack with a fixed grid.
+1. The patient stands along a stand with a fixed grid.

-2. His head is set so that the chin touches the bar, and the nose is at a distance of 2 cm from it.
+2. His head is positioned so that his chin touches the stand and his nose is 2 cm away from it.

-3. The median line of the head is located sagittally.
+3. The midline of the head is located sagittally.

-4. The exposure is made on a cassette 13 by 18.
+4. The exposure is made on a 13 by 18 cassette.

 5. Focal length - 100 cm.

-An X-ray of the paranasal sinuses with a contrast agent allows you to fully study the structure of these anatomical formations and identify additional (“plus-shadows”) that can be formed by a cyst, polyps and tumors.
+An X-ray of the paranasal sinuses with a contrast agent allows you to fully study the structure of these anatomical formations and identify additional (“plus shadows”) that can be formed by cysts, polyps and tumors.

-How to evaluate the quality of the picture in the study of the paranasal sinuses
+How to evaluate the quality of an image when examining the paranasal sinuses

-A high-quality x-ray of the paranasal sinuses does not show additional shadows (artifacts).
-Anatomical structures are symmetrical and clearly visible.
+A high-quality radiograph of the paranasal sinuses does not show additional shadows (artifacts).
+The anatomical structures are symmetrical and clearly visible.

 With sinusitis, the fluid level is visualized, located from the medial to the lateral wall.
-Chronic inflammatory processes in PPN ( hypertrophic) are accompanied by a thickening of the mucous membrane with a concave outer contour (like a parabolic curve).
+Chronic inflammatory processes in the PPN (hypertrophic) are accompanied by thickening of the mucous membrane with a concave outer contour (like a parabolic curve).

-Scheme from the radiograph of the skull in the nasolabial projection
+Scheme from an X-ray of the skull in a nasofrontal projection

-To distinguish an acute process from a chronic one, it is advisable to shift the patient's head to the left or right during a second examination.
-If the inflammatory process is "fresh", the fluid level will shift.
+To distinguish an acute process from a chronic one, it is advisable to shift the patient’s head to the left or right during repeated examination.
+If the inflammatory process is “fresh”, the fluid level will shift.

 • the presence of white-gray shadows (determines the technical features of the exposure).

-Gymorography allows you to determine the intra-sinus formations.
+Maxillaryography allows you to identify intra-axillary formations.
 It is also used to diagnose polyps or cysts.

-1. After anesthesia, the sinus wall is punctured.
+1. After anesthesia, a puncture of the sinus wall is performed.

-2. Through it, PPN are washed with a solution of furacilin.
+2. Through it, the PPN is washed with a solution of furatsilin.

-3. Then, using a needle, a solution of heated iodlipol is injected.
+3. Then a solution of heated iodolipol is injected using a needle.

-4. The patient takes pictures in the nasolabial, naso-chin and lateral projections.
+4. The patient is taken pictures in the nasofrontal, nasomental and lateral projections.

 Attention!
-With genyantrography, it is impossible to take x-rays at the same time of both maxillary sinuses.
-In this situation, the possibility of a clear visualization of the anatomical structures due to overlapping exposure from the other sinus is excluded.
+When doing maxillary sinusography, you cannot take x-rays of both at the same time. maxillary sinuses.
+In this situation, the possibility of clear visualization of anatomical structures is excluded due to overlapping exposure from the other sinus.

 The posterior paranasal sinuses include the following anatomical structures: